 Nonprofits Cannot Afford Accessibility Lawsuits

 Nonprofits face a unique accessibility dilemma.
 Limited budgets make comprehensive accessibility remediation challenging, while the consequences of non-compliance are proportionally more damaging than for well-funded businesses.
-A $35,000 settlement that a large corporation absorbs as a cost of business can represent a devastating blow to a nonprofit's annual operating budget.
+A five-figure settlement that a large corporation absorbs as a cost of business can represent a devastating blow to a nonprofit's annual operating budget.
 Beyond legal risk, nonprofits serving communities that include people with disabilities face a mission-alignment problem when their digital presence is inaccessible.
 Donor portals that cannot be operated by screen readers exclude donors with visual impairments.
 Volunteer signup forms without keyboard accessibility prevent motor-impaired individuals from contributing.
 Event registrations with inaccessible date pickers deny participation to the communities many nonprofits are specifically chartered to serve.
 Accessibility is both a legal requirement and a mission imperative for the nonprofit sector.

 The Nonprofit Accessibility Challenge